2018-09 / Alexander Tkačenko

 From cantare to chanter

-A hypothesis on the palatalization in Old French inferred from the phonetic variation in the Modern German dialects
+A hypothesis on the details of the phonetic transition behind the palatalization in Old French inferred from the phonetic variation in the Modern German dialects

 This transition is seen, for instance, in centum > cent, cantare > chanter in French, centum > cento in Italian, and the generally accepted view of these transformations is the following: